c6shi/calorie-modeling/README.md

 #### Features:
 - `calories`
-  - due to imperfect multicollinearity, we removed the other nutritional value columns because typically an increase in any of those nutritional facts (sugar, fat, sodium, carbohydrates, etc.) correlates with an increase in calories; i.e., if a variable is highly correlated with another variable, it can lead to unwanted bias in our model.
+  - we removed the other nutritional value columns because typically an increase in any of those nutritional facts (sugar, fat, sodium, carbohydrates, etc.) correlates with an increase in calories; i.e., they are redundant features and can be removed to keep our model as simple as possible
 - `n_steps`
   - fewer steps may imply a simpler recipe and so it may be more likely to attract a higher average rating
 - `n_ingredients`